bbswan/GroupD/README.md

 https://colab.research.google.com/drive/1bs236qO3KR6_YBC5Hy3vBbrgmuBYXb46?usp=sharing
   - Make a copy and run our project on the copy

 By following these steps, you can easily set up and run your project on Google Colab.

 ## File Structure

-For more data, please visits:
+For more data, please visit:
 https://drive.google.com/drive/folders/1-1xCiUErjF-nEyUobdbqsEdGfIY-ZnoZ

 * Train(orignal_images): 5112